risk-first/website/Boundary-Risk.md

 ### Big Ecosystems Get Bigger

 In the real world, there is a tendency for _big cities to get bigger_.
-The more people that live there, the more services they provide, and therefore, the more immigrants they attract.
-And, it's the same in the software world.
-In both cases, this is due to the [Network Effect](https://en.wikipedia.org/wiki/Network_effect):
+The more people that live there, the more services they provide and need, and therefore, the more immigrants they attract.
+It's the same in the software world too.
+In both cases, this is due to the [_Network Effect_](https://en.wikipedia.org/wiki/Network_effect):

 > "... the positive effect described in economics and business that an additional user of a good or service has on the value of that product to others.
 When a network effect is present, the value of a product or service increases according to the number of others using it." - [Network Effect, _Wikipedia_](https://en.wikipedia.org/wiki/Network_effect)